woocommerce/our-team/readme.txt

 = The plugin looks unstyled when I activate it.
 Why is this? =

 "Our Team by WooThemes" is a lean plugin that aims to keep it's purpose as clean and clear as possible.
 Thus, we don't load any preset CSS styling, to allow full control over the styling within your theme or child theme.
+If you simply want to apply layout (as displayed in the screenshots) you can do so with [this](https://gist.github.com/jameskoster/9954311) snippet.

 = I don't need the 'Role' field, can I disable that? =